Until justice rolls down like waters and righteousness like a mighty stream...

 Our three decades of experience throughout the world have proven that the practice of Compassionate Listening is a sure way to melt fearful hearts, enhance understanding, heal division, and turn former "enemies" into partners for peaceful coexistence.

 Our “road map” will be the Five Core Practices of Compassionate Listening.
-We will use these concepts to process and deepen our learning and our connections with the people we meet as well as with one another:
+We will use these concepts to process and deepen our learning and our connections with the people we meet as well as with one another.
+These practices are:

 Cultivating Compassion for Self and Others